 Those staying in one of the exclusive hotels in the area will certainly enjoy private access to their own beach, sometimes even from their own room.
 In the area, you can also visit the unique Olous, a sunken ancient settlement from the Minoan times.
 Discover more about Olous in this article.

-50. Disconnect in the Most Remote Beach of Crete
+50. Disconnect at the Most Remote Beach in Crete

 Xerocampos is one of the most remote places you can visit on Crete.
 It’s a wonderful collection for usually deserted beaches, with crystal clear waters and shores for every tasty: Fine sand, coarse sand, pebbles, and even rocks.